WGR: Adoption of all sports format

 In February 2000, WGR became an all-sports talk radio station.
 Bauerle, for a short time, was retained and paired with Chris "Bulldog" Parker, who joined from WBEN for the morning show.
 Chuck Dickerson maintained his afternoon drive show.
 Jim Rome, who was added to the WGR line-up in late summer 1998, was retained when WGR switched to all sports.
 Anne Burke, a frequent caller to the station's talk shows, joined Bob Gaughan to co-host middays.
 Mike Maniscalco and later Brad Riter hosted the evening shift.

 From October 2000 to 2004, WGR competed with WNSA-FM, an FM station licensed to Wethersfield, New York, in rural Wyoming county (with a 107.3 translator in Buffalo).
 The two stations battled for listeners and the rights to broadcast sporting events.
 Several teams' broadcasts bounced between the two stations, such as the Bandits, New York Yankees, and Buffalo Destroyers.

 WGR landed a coup when it signed WNSA's top afternoon host, Mike Schopp, from WNSA-FM in 2002; the event came at about the same time as when John Rigas and Adelphia Communications were beginning to collapse under massive financial scandal.
 WNSA never recovered and eventually WGR took the upper hand in the local sports radio battle.
 Schopp was at first teamed with Chuck Dickerson in afternoon drive.
-When Dickerson departed WGR, Schopp was teamed with Chris "Bulldog" Parker.
+Dickerson, who had been particularly harsh against the Bills in what was believed to be revenge for being fired from his assistant coach position with the team a decade prior, was forced out in 2003 in an effort to make amends with the city's sports franchises and put them in better position to regain play-by-play rights; Schopp was teamed with Chris "Bulldog" Parker.
 Bauerle moved from WGR to sister station WBEN, Gaughan joined Kevin Sylvester in morning drive (Burke had been released long before this).
 Riter was paired with sidekick Jeremy White in the evening and lastly The Tony Kornheiser Show (from ESPN) was added in Gaughan and Burke's old time slot.
 (Kornheiser would later be replaced by Colin Cowherd by ESPN.)

-With the purchase of WNSA, WGR re-joined the New York Yankees radio network and for the first time since 1996, regained the radio rights to the Buffalo Sabres.
+With the purchase of WNSA, WGR re-joined the New York Yankees Radio Network and for the first time since 1996, regained the radio rights to the Buffalo Sabres.
 Howard Simon, also from WNSA, joined in November 2004, with White moving from evenings to mornings to be Simon's sidekick.